Tricklebyte/SQLProcTester/README.md

 # SQLProcTester
 * Unit test SQL Stored Procedures
-* Test stored procedures in your existing database
+* Test stored procedures in your existing database without using EntityFramework
-* No need to configure EntityFramework
 * Faster to set up and easier to use than Microsoft SQL Server Data Tools

 ## SQLProcTester.SpSqlClient.Execute (SpExecInput input)